pat-coady/learning_ai/_posts/2017-02-04-rnn-and-tensorboard.md

 ![Animated training loss]({{ site.url }}/assets/rnn_and_tensorboard/loss.gif)
 </div>

-The horizontal axis can be adjusted to reflect CPU time or wall clock time.
-This highlights cases where a model trains in much fewer batches, but is still ultimately slower (Adam optimization seems to give me this problem).
+The horizontal axis units can be training step, relative CPU time or wall clock time.
+Relative CPU time highlights cases where a model trains in fewer batches, but is still ultimately slower.

 Let's dig deeper into the results.
 In this series of loss curves you can see 2 runs got stuck on a plateau: